perplexityjeff/PowerShell-Atal/README.md

 `$sensors | Select-Object -ExpandProperty SensorIP | Set-AtalSensorTime -TimeServer ntp.time.nl -TimeOffset 60 -AtalCredential $cred`

 # WIP
 This repo is still a work in progress, I will work on it as I go.
+Currently this is not a module yet as I am still working on the scripts.

 # Pull Requests
 Feel free to submit Pull Requests, I will work on it and upload changes as I go but if you see any improvements that can be made feel free to suggest them.